PublicSatanicVoid/dc-adm-git-mirror/README.md

 ## Guide to the layout

+These all reside on an NFS share mounted at `/tools` on my system.

 `admin` -- routine administration of a typical server cluster: creating and deleting users/projects/network shares. broadly, configuring the infra you already have
 - `admin/bin` -- scripts intended to be called directly